Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

-When two opposite charge EMBHs collide, they release energy through a magnetic "chirp" during the collision and potentially through Hawking radiation of the non extremal black hole left behind after the collision.
-The magnetic dipole they represent vanishes in about $t_s\sim 2r_s=4GM\sim10^{-38}\Big(\frac{M}{\text{g}}\Big)$ s, the time it would take an electromagnetic signal to traverse the Schwartzschild radii of the two EMBHs when they first make contact.
-One can expect an electromagnetic "chirp" from the sudden changing and rearranging of the magnetic field akin to the gravitational chirp that happens during the final moments of an uncharged binary merger and the subsequent ringdown.
-A magnetic dipole $p$ will radiate energy at a rate $P = \frac{2}{3}\Big(\frac{d^2p}{dt^2}\Big)^2$.
+When two opposite charge EMBHs collide, they release energy through a magnetic ``chirp'' during the collision and through Hawking radiation of the non-extremal black hole left behind afterward.
+The magnetic dipole they represent vanishes in about $t_s\sim 2r_s=4GM\sim10^{-38}\left(\frac{M}{\text{g}}\right)$ s, the time it would take an EM signal to traverse the Schwarzschild radii, $r_s=2GM$, of the two EMBHs.
+One can expect an EM ``chirp'' from the sudden changing and rearranging of the magnetic field, akin to the gravitational chirp that happens during the final moments of an uncharged binary merger and the subsequent ringdown.
+A magnetic dipole, $m$, will radiate energy at a rate $\frac{dE}{dt} = \frac{2}{3}\left(\frac{d^2m}{dt^2}\right)^2$.
 Just before colliding, two EMBHs separated by a distance $2r_s$ will form a dipole with a dipole moment $2r_s*Q \sim 4\frac{M^2}{m_{P}^3}$.
-If this dipole were to suddenly disappear in $t_s$ then a burst of $\frac{2}{3}M\sim 3.7\times10^{23}\Big(\frac{M}{\text{g}}\Big)$GeV of electromagnetic energy will be emitted over $t_s$ The energy needed to destroy each of the white dwarfs is shown in Table \ref{tab:table1}.
-From the "chirp" alone any EMBH with a mass above $\sim 0.02$ g easily furnish the energy needed to destroy a 1$M_{\odot}$ white dwarf, and any EMBH heavier than $\sim 8\times10^{-5}$ g can supply the energy needed to destroy WD J0551+4135.
+If this were to suddenly disappear in $t_s$, a burst of $\frac{2}{3}M\sim 3.7\times10^{23}\left(\frac{M}{\text{g}}\right)$GeV of EM energy would be emitted.
+The energy needed to destroy each of the WDs is shown in Table \ref{tab:table1}.
+The ``chirp'' alone allows any EMBH with $M\gtrsim 0.02$ g to furnish the energy needed to destroy a 1$M_{\odot}$ WD and with $M\gtrsim 8\times10^{-5}$ g to supply the energy needed to destroy WD J0551+4135.